Words and Music (1929 film)

-Words and Music is a 1929 American pre-Code musical comedy film directed by James Tinling and starring Lois Moran, Helen Twelvetrees, and Frank Albertson.
-It was written by Andrew Bennison, story by Frederick Hazlitt Brennan and Jack Edwards.
+Words and Music is a 1929 American sound (All-Talking) pre-Code musical comedy film directed by James Tinling and starring Lois Moran, Helen Twelvetrees and Frank Albertson.
+It was written by Andrew Bennison, with the story by Frederick Hazlitt Brennan and Jack Edwards.

 Released by Fox Film Corporation, the film is notable as the first in which John Wayne is credited as "Duke Morrison".
 Wayne was also credited as "Duke Morrison" as a property assistant in the Art Department.
 Ward Bond, Wayne's lifelong good friend, also had a bit part in the movie.
+Words and Music, which was also released as a silent film, is now considered lost.

 Plot

 Two young college students, Phil and Pete, compete for the love of a pretty girl named Mary, and also to win the $1500 prize in a song-writing contest to write the best show tune for the annual college revue.
 The two men each ask Mary to sing for them, but eventually, she chooses Phil as her beau, and it is he who also has the winning song.